 Because SlickStack is built on top of Ubuntu LTS, the basic system requirements are generally the same.
-However, because several different modules are installed, and after several years of testing, we recommend installing SlickStack on VPS servers as per below:
+However, because several different modules are installed, and after several years of testing, we recommend installing SlickStack on cloud servers as per below:

 - Choose a quality datacenter near your audience (if your website is for a local business in Miami, Florida, do not use a datacenter located in Seattle, Washington).

 - Setup a dedicated Virtual Machine (or a traditional dedicated server/bare-metal server) that gives you root/console access.

 - KVM virtualization is highly recommended for VM (VPS) instances.

 - Ubuntu 20.04 LTS is required (future versions may support Debian and Raspbian).

 - Allocate at least 2GB+ RAM memory (1GB RAM should work for small/simple sites, but 2GB+ RAM is recommended for anything more dynamic… for example, WooCommerce sites should always have 2GB+ RAM to ensure stability).

 - At least 1 CPU core is recommended (but 2+ CPU cores is noticeably better).

 - Do not install “containers” or other bloat e.g. Docker, Kubernetes, etc.

 In addition we also recommend: